PostgreSQL table audit

 In this tutorial we've seen how to write a PostgreSQL function in PL/TCL and a trigger to attach the function to some events on other tables.
 As you can guess, the function as-is isn't perfect nor bullet-proof: you can't monitor tables with multiple-field PKs or LOBs, and the audit_table can become huge in no time.
 Still, you may find it useful, if nothing else for learning purposes.

-Till next time, stay well.
+Till next time, take care.

 Update